robenkleene/design-references/premiere-pro/tutorials/premiere-pro-screencast-quick-start.md

 ## Export

+Note that the

 1. `#M` / "File > Export > Media..."
-2. Select settings and hit return, this will open "Adobe Media Encoder"
+2. Set the export location, select settings, and hit return, this will open "Adobe Media Encoder"
 3. Hit return again when Adobe Media Encoder has started to start the rendering queue